-180 metres long, 85 centimetres narrow and 25 metres above the valley: the hanging rope bridge over the Bärental is the new attraction at the Hohe Schrecke.
+180 metres long, 85 centimetres narrow and 25 metres above the valley: the hanging rope bridge over the Bärental is the attraction at the Hohe Schrecke.

 Hiker's car park